D3M0MK1GN/TER-System/replit.md

   - Advanced filtering and search functionality
   - Admin-only access restrictions
   - IP address tracking for users
+  - Proper date handling for suspension times
 - ✓ Enhanced navigation with new Users section
 - ✓ Implemented secure password handling with bcrypt hashing
 - ✓ Added form validation for user creation and editing
 - ✓ Extended user roles to include supervisor level
 - ✓ Added direccion_ip field for IP address tracking
+- ✓ Fixed schema validation errors in user forms and backend processing
+- ✓ **Implemented Complete Role-Based Access Control System:**
+  - **Administrator Role**: Full system access including user management, all requests, all reports
+  - **Supervisor Role**: Dashboard access, can view/manage all requests and reports, NO user management access
+  - **User Role**: Limited dashboard showing only their own data, can only view/manage their own requests and reports
+  - Added permission system with `usePermissions` hook for frontend access control
+  - Implemented backend middleware for API route protection (`requireAdmin`, `requireAdminOrSupervisor`)
+  - Updated all pages (Dashboard, Requests, Reports) to show role-appropriate content
+  - Enhanced navigation sidebar to display only accessible sections per role
+  - Added user-specific database queries for dashboard stats and requests
+  - Implemented complete separation of data access based on user roles

 The application follows modern web development best practices with a focus on maintainability, performance, and user experience.
 The architecture supports scalability and future enhancements while maintaining code quality and type safety.